BitcoinDesign/Guide/guide/how-it-works/lightning-services.md

 ---
 layout: guide
 title: Lightning Services
-description: Third party services that solve common user experience problems when connecting to and using the lightning network.
+description: Third party services that solve common user experience problems when connecting to and using the Lightning Network.
 nav_order: 4
 parent: How it works
 permalink: /guide/how-it-works/lightning-services/